top of page

 Continuing along the same historical vein of interest, one of the more fascinating finds in Liberton is the Tower House which dates from the 15th century.
 What is particularly special about it is that, unlike many of the buildings that still survive from that era, it has remained largely intact and the outside unaltered.

-According to the Liberton Tower website, the tower house was built by the Dalmahoy family but was abandoned as a residence in the early 1600s.
+The tower house was built by the Dalmahoy family but was abandoned as a residence in the early 1600s.
 It was then “used as a farm store, byre, and piggery right up until the 1990s, when its owners, the Liberton Trust, granted Castles of Scotland Preservation Trust a lease of one hundred years in order that the structure be restored and put back into use”.
-It is now a rental accommodation if you fancy a stay in a unique, historic building.
-You can check out their website for more information.
+It used to be a rental accommodation, but, unfortunately, that no longer appears to be an option.

 Outdoor Recreation in Liberton